-This retreat is all about embracing late summer: ripe apricots and lazy afternoons, boat adventures and cliff jumping, aprerol spritz.
+This retreat is all about embracing late summer: ripe apricots and lazy afternoon spritz', boat adventures and cliff jumps.

 Our private 19th century villa is the summer Dukes residence.
 It’s a historic and whimsical villa, surrounded by a large garden pine, olives and palms.
 The entrance to the villa is magnificent: a private alley lined with century old trees.
 We’re just steps from small port of Tricase, with it small fishing boats and the clear Adriatic water.
 The water is so calm and clean, it’s lovely to take a dip in the late afternoon.